CascadeSTEAM/cascadesteam.github.io/index.md

 ## Organization
 Cascade STEAM is made possible through the commitment of [volunteer leadership](/leadership) and open collaboration of [partners](/partners).
 Thank you all for your efforts.
 Please see our [Organization Page](/organization) to review our mission, values, structure, and opportunities for engagement.

+## Code of Conduct
+All participants of Cascade STEAM events, activities, or programs agree to review and commit to the [Cascade STEAM Code of Conduct](/conduct).

 ## Get Involved!
 Are you interested in contributing to the mission of Cascade STEAM?
 Please share your feedback and interests via our [Community Survey](http://community-survey.cascadesteam.org).